ferrocene/ferrocene/ferrocene/doc/user-manual/src/libcore/using.rst

 -----------------------------------------

-To use the certified subset of libcore in an existing project, make sure you're using only the permitted functions listed in theLibcore Certified subset spreadsheet in your source code.
+To use the certified subset of libcore in an existing project, make sure you're using only the permitted functions listed in the Libcore Certified subset spreadsheet in your source code.